Lighthouse Keeper

 I hope this little testimony encourages you in your prayer life.
 Pray, pray,pray.

 I’d better break in my prayer chair now.
-There are prayers that need to rise like incense before the throne of God (psalm 141:2).
+There are prayers that need to rise like incense before the throne of God (Psalm 141:2).

 • “No one can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve God and (Mammon) money.
 Matthew 6:24 ESV